seyedrezamirkhani/check-pdf-hyperlinks/README.md

-# check-pdf-hyperlinks
+# Check PDF Hyperlinks
-Shows hyperlinks in a given pdf file
+Prints hyperlinks in a given pdf file to the screen

 # Setup